iterative/dvc.org/content/blog/2017-08-23-ml-model-ensembling-with-fast-iterations.md

 `gist:gvyshnya/7f1b8262e3eb7a8b3c16dbfd8cf98644#dvc.bat`

-If you then further edit ensemble configuration setup in `code/config.R`, you can simply leverage the power of DVC as for automatic dependencies resolving and tracking to rebuild the new ensemble prediction as follows
+If you then further edit ensemble configuration setup in `code/config.R`, you can leverage the power of DVC as for automatic dependencies resolving and tracking to rebuild the new ensemble prediction as follows

 `gist:gvyshnya/9d80e51ba3d7aa5bd37d100ed82376ee`